 The authors focus on bacteria and yeast cells, but Stress response-up-regulated mutation mechanisms have been discovered in plants, flies, and human cells.
 Edited by W. Ford Doolittle, the article concludes, regulated mutagenesis mechanisms greatly increase the probability that the useful mutations will occur at the right time, thus increasing an organism's ability to evolve and, possibly, in the right places.
 Assumptions about the constant, gradual, clock-like, and environmentally blind nature of mutation are ready for retirement..

 The findings are consistent with our belief that genomes must have robust software management systems to keep them functional and adaptable.
-(And the necessary high-fidelity DNA repair might be difficult to evolve, the report incidentally comments.)
+(And the necessary high-fidelity DNA repair might be difficult to evolve, the report mentions.)
 Robust software management would also manage horizontal gene transfer (HGT), which stress may also induce.
-We mention HGT in order to clarify its role in cosmic ancestry:
+We mention HGT in order to clarify its role in cosmic ancestry —

 We agree, rearrangements within an existing genome can have profound effects, both positive and negative.
 For a positive one, suppose that a silent beneficial gene needs only to be turned on, or a key exon needs relocation.
-If this change is inherited, a beneficial evolutionary step is enabled.
+If this change is effected and inherited, a beneficial evolutionary step is enabled.
 But if the gene or exon is not available, stress alone cannot induce that evolutionary step.
-To restate this, we think there is a near limit to the range of evolution within a quarantined genome.
+In other words, there is a near limit to the range of evolution within a quarantined genome.
 Suppose an evolutionary step requires a unique strand of, say, 200 or more properly sequenced nucleotides.
 If the strand is not already present, the evolutionary step will not occur.
 Of course, HGT could supply it.
-But without HGT, macroevolutionary progress would not continue, we believe.
+But without HGT, macroevolutionary progress would soon halt, we believe.

 We scan the literature regularly for relevant evidence, and HGT is obseved frequently enough, in all domains.
-Also, we have proposed research programs in biology and in computer models to test this contention, with no serious takers.
-Meanwhile, we welcome these observations from Fitzgerald and Rosenberg.
+Also, we have proposed research programs in biology and in computer models to test the importance of HGT, with no serious takers.
+Meanwhile, we welcome these straightforward observations from Fitzgerald and Rosenberg.